-These restrictions may impair our ability to enter into agreements for those products or technologies without the approval of the OCS.
-We cannot be certain that any approval of the OCS will be obtained on terms that are acceptable to us, or at all.
-Furthermore, in the event that we undertake a transaction involving the transfer to a non-Israeli entity of know-how developed with OCS funding pursuant to a merger or similar transaction, the consideration available to our shareholders may be reduced by the amounts we are required to pay to the OCS.
+These restrictions may impair our ability to enter into agreements for those products or technologies which were developed with assistance of the IIA grants without the approval of the IIA.
+We cannot be certain that any approval of the IIA will be obtained on terms that are acceptable to us, or at all.
+Furthermore, in the event that we undertake a transaction involving the transfer to a non-Israeli entity of know-how developed with IIA funding pursuant to a merger or similar transaction, the consideration available to our shareholders may be reduced by the amounts we are required to pay to the IIA.
 Any approval, if given, will generally be subject to additional financial obligations.
 Failure to comply with the requirements under the Innovation Law may subject us to mandatory repayment of grants received by us (together with interest and penalties), as well as may expose us to criminal proceedings.
-In addition, the Government of Israel may from time to time audit sales of products which it claims incorporate technology funded via OCS programs and this may lead to additional royalties being payable on additional products.
+In addition, IIA may from time to time audit sales of products which it claims incorporate technology funded via IIA programs and this may lead to additional royalties being payable on additional products.

-We were obligated to pay royalties of 5% in 2016 and 2015 and 3%-3.5% in 2014, of revenues derived from sales of products funded with these grants.
-In August 2016, we entered into a royalty buyout arrangement, or the Arrangement, with the OCS.
-As part of the Arrangement we paid approximately \$12.9 million to the OCS in September 2016.
-The contingent net royalty liability to the OCS at the time we executed the Arrangement was approximately \$24 million.
+We were obligated to pay royalties of 5% in 2016 and 2015, of revenues derived from sales of products funded with these grants.
+In August 2016, we entered into a royalty buyout arrangement, or the Arrangement, with the IIA.
+As part of the Arrangement we paid approximately \$12.9 million to the IIA in September 2016.
+The contingent net royalty liability to the IIA at the time we executed the Arrangement was approximately \$24 million.
 This obligation included different annual interest rates ranging up to 5%.
-As a result of the foregoing payment, we are released from any future royalty payments on these previous funds received from the OCS.
-However, to the extent that we will be able to commercialize products that were developed as part of OCS programs and were declared as "failed" at the time of the Arrangement, we will be required to pay royalties to the OCS from income generated from such commercialization.
+As a result of the foregoing payment, we are released from any future royalty payments on these previous funds received from the IIA.
+However, to the extent that we will be able to commercialize products that were developed as part of IIA programs and were declared as "failed" at the time of the Arrangement, we will be required to pay royalties to the IIA from income generated from such commercialization.
 Currently, we do not anticipate that such failed projects will generate revenues in the future.
-As of December 31, 2016, we had no royalty liability to the OCS for grants received (subject to the aforementioned).
-We may participate in research and development programs, which may or may not bear royalty obligations (depending on the specific terms of the applicable program) towards the OCS.
-We note that the Arrangement does not release the Company from other obligations towards the OCS as further detailed herein.
+As of December 31, 2017, we had no royalty liability to the IIA for grants received (subject to the aforementioned).
+We may, alone or together with third parties, participate in research and development programs, which may or may not bear royalty obligations (depending on the specific terms of the applicable program) towards the IIA.
+We note that the Arrangement does not release the Company from other obligations towards the IIA as further detailed herein.
 See also Note 8A to our consolidated financial statements contained elsewhere in this report.